zyedidia/generic/DOC.md

 func Min[T constraints.Ordered](a, b T) T
 ```

-Min returns the min of a and b\.
+Min returns the min of a and b.

 <details><summary>Example</summary>
 <p>